Nuitka/Nuitka-website/doc/posts/nuitka-release-066.rst

       raise ImportError(path="lala", name="lele")  # now optimized

--  Added manual specialization for single argument calls, sovling a TODO, as these will be very frequent.
+-  Added manual specialization for single argument calls, solving a TODO, as these will be very frequent.

 -  Memory: Use single child form of node class where possible, the